Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Model and identification

-Assumption \ref{As:inf_bl} contains standard identifying assumptions for DDC models \parencite{magnac2002identifying,aguirregabiria2010dynamic}, including additive separability of the state variables, that the discount factor is known, conditional independence, and the outside good assumption.
-These assumptions are not innocuous --- for example, \textcite{norets2013semiparametric} show that the choice of outside good may affect predicted counterfactual outcomes, and is therefore not a true normalization.
+Assumption \ref{As:inf_bl} include standard identifying assumptions for DDC models \parencite{magnac2002identifying,aguirregabiria2010dynamic}, including additive separability of the flow utility, that the discount factor is known, a conditional independence assumption, and the outside good.
+These assumptions are not innocuous --- for example, \textcite{norets2014semiparametric} show that the choice of outside good may affect predicted counterfactual outcomes.
 Nevertheless, it is standard to assume the unobserved state variables have a known distribution, of which normal and extreme value type I are common choices.
-Denote $\tilde{A}=\{1,2,\dots,|A|\}$, the choice set excluding choice $0$.
+It is also common to assume that $S_t$ lies in a compact set, which helps ensure the integrated value function is a bounded function of $S_t$ \parencite{rust1987optimal,kristensen2019solving}.